-White bean chili with sweet potatoes and jalapeno
+White bean and turkey chili with sweet potatoes and jalapeno

 This chili has been very popular with the kiddos for dinner, and will be a new winter staple in our house.
 That’s my 3 year old’s chili – the supermodel in the above pic.
 It’s a sweet, savory, and if you want, slightly spicy take on chili.
 Half-way between a traditional chili and a white chili it’s not too acidic, which I really enjoy with the traditional savory chili spices (and it’s easier on sensitive tummies).